Retire in Costa Rica as a U.S. Veteran

 You too can learn the pura vida lifestyle, relax and meet new people by moving to Costa Rica.

-It’s not extremely cheap, but you can afford a better living at a lower price in Costa Rica, compared to the U.S. There is a lot of people doing it, selling their properties in the U.S. added to the retirement money for Veterans gives them enough to find a nice place here and have good life with financial freedom.
+It’s not very cheap, but you can afford a better living at a lower price in Costa Rica, compared to the U.S. There is a lot of people doing it, selling their properties in the U.S. added to the retirement money for Veterans gives them enough to find a nice place here and have a good life with financial freedom.

 Fine medical service